What is trip-level reporting?

 Yes.
 All species landed under the authority of a commercial permit need to be reported.
+However, Bluefin tuna should be reported to HMS not DMF.
 Please see the definition of a commercial permit in the instructions and the striped bass questions below.

 Will I have to fill out a separate page for each trip?

 If you are reporting via paper or spreadsheet submission, multiple trips, for the same month, can be entered on one report, using separate lines for each trip.
 If you are reporting electronically, each trip is entered individually.

 Will I be exempt from filling out end-of-the-year catch reports?

 Yes.
 You will most likely only have to fill out an additional form that asks some economic questions (i.e. boat value, # of crew, fuel used etc.).

 Do I have to report even if I don’t fish?

 Yes.
 Negative reports must be submitted on a monthly basis.
 Consecutive months of “no fishing” can be reported on one report if reporting via paper forms.
 If you are reporting electronically, negative reports are due only for those months when no commercial trips were conducted.

 I do not sell fish to anyone, I hold the commercial permit just in case I catch more than recreational rules allow, and when I do, it is for self consumption.
 Do I still need to report the catch?

 You should only report activities which pertain to your commercial trips or those defined as a trip where fishing occurred under the authority of your commercial permit.
 This could be a trip where marine species where sold to a dealer OR were taken for personal consumption under the authority of the commercial permit.